-This past June I traveled to Germany with my ten-year-old daughter to visit relatives.
+This summer our family traveled to Germany to visit relatives.
 During our stay we visited Tripsdrill, a theme park depicting life in the 1800's.
 The park has been operating since 1929 and has over the years grown from just the Altweibermühle, a giant slide inside a windmill, which according to legend returns youth to even the oldest of crones (they also have one for men), to an extensive theme park with over 100 lovingly designed attractions, complete with roller coasters and white-water adventure rides.

 By now you're probably wondering what an amusement park has to do with laundry ... and how could this possibly be fun?